Calling All Makers for the 6th Annual Southwest Michigan Mini Maker Faire, May 30, 2020!

 The Southwest Michigan Mini Maker Faire is a full day community event that brings together science, art, craft, and engineering plus music, food, workshops, and performance.
 We look to connect hobbyists, professional makers, and students.

-2018 was our fourth annual event and we attracted over 1600 attendees.
+2019 was our fifth annual event and we attracted over 1600 attendees.
 Attendees got to meet the nearly 50 makers showing and explaining projects of all sorts and sizes; participate in hands-on workshops and making across tech, craft, science.
 We also added a stage to include live performances, flew drones in the fountain area, printed art using a steamroller and hacked power wheel cars for students with special needs.
 We look forward to adding your programming this year!

 This family-friendly event showcases the amazing work of all kinds of makers across the Southwest Michigan region and beyond—anyone who is embracing the DIY or DIT (do-it-together!) spirit and wants to share their accomplishments with an appreciative audience.
 Exhibits that are interactive or highlight the process of making things are especially desired.